ruruchouu/DH150-Christine-Yu/README.md

 ## 1) Visibility of System Status

 The website does not always make it clear which page of the website we are on.
 For example, when you click into a webpage, the menu sidebar does not change so it is unclear which page of navigation we are currently on.
 Typically, it would be expected that the web page navigation link would be bolded, capitalized, or a different color to ensure the user knows which section they are at.
 The title of the webpage is listed in large typography, which can offset this issue; however, the user will still struggle to know the system status from the sidebar alone.
+By lacking this progress indicator, the user may click the links on the menu sidebar multiple times because it is unclear if the first navigation attempt worked.
 Severity Rating (2)

 <img src="./Website sidebar.png" width=”50%”>

+When the user is navigated to the giving page, it is unclear what the blue button on the screen is meant to do.